Tyrn/wei/the-insider-en.typ

 #chapter("The Tenth Chapter,")[where Terence  Bemish becomes familiar  with  provincial  life  of  the
-Empire  while Mr. Shavash offers an  original plan for the restructuring  of the state debt.]
+Empire  while Mr. Shavash offers an  original plan for the restructuring  of the state debt]

-     Giles  returned from Earth in three days and he brought  a bulky bundle of  papers sealed with  vacuum  tape - for authorized personnel only.
+     Giles  returned from Earth in three days and he brought  a bulky bundle of  papers sealed with  vacuum  tape---for authorized personnel only.
 Giles handed the bundle to Bemish and locked the door, and Bemish mounted his legs on the table and engrossed himself in the papers.